-''' SConscript(scripts, [exports, variant_dir, duplicate, must_exist]), env.SConscript(scripts, [exports, variant_dir, duplicate, must_exist]), SConscript(dirs=subdirs, [name=script, exports, variant_dir, duplicate, must_exist]), env.SConscript(dirs=subdirs, [name=script, exports, variant_dir, duplicate, must_exist]) '''
+''' SConscript(scripts, [exports, variant_dir, duplicate, must_exist]) env.SConscript(scripts, [exports, variant_dir, duplicate, must_exist]) SConscript(dirs=subdirs, [name=script, exports, variant_dir, duplicate, must_exist]) env.SConscript(dirs=subdirs, [name=script, exports, variant_dir, duplicate, must_exist]) '''

-This tells scons to execute one or more subsidiary SConscript (configuration) files.
-Any variables returned by a called script using Return will be returned by the call to SConscript.
+Execute one or more subsidiary SConscript (configuration) files.
 There are two ways to call the SConscript function.

-The first way you can call SConscript is to explicitly specify one or more scripts as the first argument.
+The first calling style is to explicitly specify one or more scripts as the first argument.
 A single script may be specified as a string; multiple scripts must be specified as a list (either explicitly or as created by a function like Split).
 Examples: